Global Lead on Territorial Development Solutions; Lead Economist for Urban Development in Africa

-Somik is a Lead Economist for Urban Development in the World Bank’s Urban and Disaster Risk Management Department.
-He has been a core team member of the World Development Report 2009: Reshaping Economic Geography, Senior Economic Counselor to the Indian Prime Minister’s National Transport Development Policy Committee, and Lead Author of the World Bank's flagship report on urbanization "Planning, Connecting, and Financing Cities Now".
-He currently leads a World Bank program on the Urbanization Review, which provides diagnostic tools and a policy framework for policy makers to manage rapid urbanization and city development.
-His research and policy interests span urban and spatial economics, infrastructure development, and public finance, with more than 40 publications featured in peer-reviewed journals, edited volumes, and working papers.
+Somik V. Lall is the World Bank’s Global Lead on Territorial Development Solutions and its Lead Economist for Urban Development in Africa.
+He has been a core team member of the World Development Report 2009: Reshaping Economic Geography, Senior Economic Counselor to the Indian Prime Minister’s National Transport Development Policy Committee, and Lead Author of the World Bank's flagship report on urbanization "Planning, Connecting, and Financing Cities Now" as well as the recent ‘Africa's Cities: Opening Doors to the World’.
+Somik heads a World Bank global research program on urbanization and spatial development and previously founded the Urbanization Reviews program.
+He is a recognized expert on development policy related to urban and territorial competitiveness, agglomeration and clusters, infrastructure, and impact evaluation, with over 18 years’ global experience, most notably in Asia, Africa, and Latin America..
+His research and policy advisory interests focus on “place shaping policies”, around cities, clusters, and corridors and the functioning of factor and product markets, with more than 40 publications featured in peer-reviewed journals including the “Journal of Development Economics” and “Journal of Urban Economics”, edited volumes including the “Handbook of Regional and Urban Economics”, and working papers.
 He holds a bachelor’s degree in engineering, master’s in city planning, and doctorate in economics and public policy.

 Blogging on: Sustainable Cities